 Business leaders and their political servants are terrified of Berlin’s awaited rent revolution.
-And no wonder – they’ve invested millions in Berlin property, most of it leveraged on the assumption that rent prices could be continuously jacked up by 5% a year (or more, with a few tricks).
+And no wonder – they’ve invested billions in Berlin property, most of it leveraged on the assumption that rent prices could be continuously jacked up by 5% a year (or more, with a few tricks).

-The Berlin Chamber of Commerce (or IHK) has called the rent reforms an “economic catastrophe”.
-Deutsche Wohnen, the biggest single investor in Berlin property, says the Mietendeckel is “a frontal attack on the rule of law.“ Rather than regulating rents, politicians should issue a “moral appeal” to landlords to exercise restraint, said one real estate analyst.
+The Berlin Chamber of Commerce (or IHK) has called the rent reforms an “economic catastrophe.”
+Deutsche Wohnen, the biggest single investor in Berlin property, says the Mietendeckel is “a frontal attack on the rule of law.”
+Rather than regulating rents, politicians should issue a “moral appeal” to landlords to exercise restraint, said one real estate analyst.

 For years, the biggest driver of Berlin’s skyrocketing rents has been investors snapping up existing apartments and boosting the prices.

 If investors do rush to sell off their Berlin properties, it would result in downward pressure on property prices.
 Others would then have the chance to buy.
 Berlin’s public housing companies are eager to purchase private properties, and since 2015 the city has bought 1,671 apartments using its right of first purchase.
-Most recently, it bought 670 socialist-built-later-privatized flats in Karl-Marx-Allee, bringing them back into public hands.
+Most recently, it bought 670 socialist-built-later-privatised flats on Karl-Marx-Allee, bringing them back into public hands.
 Should prices fall, this instrument will become more viable.

-Residents, too, could step-in to buy what investors no longer want.
+Residents, too, could step in to buy what investors no longer want.
 Over 10% of Berlin apartments are already held by housing cooperatives (Wohnungsbaugenossenschaften), which are resident-owned, non-profit entities.
 Renters could band together to create new cooperatives to buy their buildings and replace their fleeing landlords, using low-interest government loans.